 So get out that less than desirable paper and start embossing!

-Making masculine cards is easy peesy with this great Stampin' Up! set called The Open Sea.This is a CASE of a card by Sharon Field; click HERE to see the original.
+Making masculine cards is easy peesy with this great Stampin' Up! set called The Open Sea.This is a CASE of a card by Sharon Field; click HEREto see the original.

 To color the white on the ship and compass I used Whisper White craft ink and a Blender Pen or you could use an Aquapainter.
 The trim around the ship is Baker's Twine that I threaded through holes punched in each corner.
+Card stock colors are Crumb Cake, Cherry Cobbler and Not Quite Navy.
+Ink is Not Quite Navy, Whisper White craft, Early Expresso and Cherry Cobbler (hard to see but the globe is stamped on the Cherry Cobbler background.